TurbulentCupcake/TodoApp/README.md

 ## Objectives

-Existing task management applications are often means to be a "one size fits all" kind of applciation.
+Existing task management applications are often means to be a "one size fits all" kind of application.
 Here, I aim to create a task management application that is much more customizable and smart.

 It has all the similar features as we expect in usual task management applications.
 A few are :